Mesmaroth/discord-HathorBot/README.md

 - `.queue`: View the list of songs in queue
 - `.reboot`: Reboot the bot if something is wrong
 - `.uptime`: How long this bot has been online for
-- `.join`: If the bot is disconnected from voice server
+- `.join`: If nothing is specified it will join the first voice channel in the server
+- `.join [voice channel name]`: Tells the bot to join the voice channel specified
 - `.notify`: Turns on a "*now playing*" notifcation
+- `.volume [number]`: Set the volume anywhere between 1-100. *Only for FFMPEG